How to define value added activities & non-value added activities?

 Non Value added activities:

-Those activities for which customer is not willing to pay for are called non-value-added activities.
+Those activities for which the customer is not willing to pay for are called non-value-added activities.
 When we do these types of activities, there is no change in shape or size.
 If we do not add value, we add cost or waste.

 Examples of waste include unnecessary time spent in material storage, material movement, motion & inspection etc. Normally it is common to do the inspection at many stages due to machine, tool, material & operator errors.
 But the customer needs products that are defect-free.